grafana/slo-workshop-breakouts/sloth.md

       - Change the objective from 99.9 to `95.0`.
       - Keep the **description** as-is.
 This description does not generate any output.

 1. We now get to the two **sli** values driving the SLO.
 Sloth is a ratio-based SLO tool, and we need to define two SLIs: (1) our error count and (2) our total count.
-1 minute this ratio is our SLO percentage.
+The ratio of these two SLIs is our error or failure rate.

    a.
 The formula of `sum(rate(http_request_duration_seconds_count{job="myservice",code=~"(5..|429)"}[{{.window}}]))` is not correct for our application.
 To understand the formula we need, we need to look at how we are capturing the error percentages today.
    - Go back to our dashboard and click on the top of the panel named, `Error Percentages by Target` and then click `Edit`.